Is NPD a civil service Department?

 Are there any age restrictions for new officers?

-Candidates must be twenty-one (21) at date of hire but younger than thirty-five (35).
+Candidates must be at least twenty-one (21) at date of hire but younger than thirty-seven (37).

 Are there any physical disqualifiers for new officers?

 Candidates must pass the medical examination before participating in the Physical Abilities Test (PAT).
 Candidates then must pass the state-mandated PAT test.
 After completing the PAT, candidates need to pass a Physical Fitness Test.
 The Municipal Police Training Committee requires that all potential student officers who intend to enter a full-time police academy first pass a physical fitness test.
 The fitness test includes four components: push-ups, planking, a 1.5 mile run, and a 300-meter sprint.
 All student officers must meet the 30th percentile of the Cooper Aerobics Institute's norms, with requirements established for different ages and genders.

 Do I need to be a Northampton resident?

 No. In accordance with Chapter 41, Section 99A, candidates must establish residency within fifteen (15) miles of the limits of the City of Northampton within one (1) year from the date of appointment.

 Yes.
 Candidates must have completed an Associate's degree or attained an equivalent number of credits (60) toward a Bachelor's degree at an accredited institution of higher learning prior to the date of hire or have receipt of an honorable discharge or released under honorable conditions after two (2) years of uninterrupted military service (presentation of DD-214 military discharge at time of application), and requirement to be actively enrolled at an accredited college or university, attaining at least twelve (12) credits annually until completion of Associate's degree requirements.
 This requirement would commence upon the successful completion of the department's Field Training and Evaluation Program.

 I have a college degree but it is not in criminal justice.
 Will I be hired?